yyid/meetup/GUIDES/MODULES/JAVASCRIPT-NPM-COMMONJS.md

 ### `package.json`

 The `package.json` file contains your module's meta data.
-You can also interactively creato one using `$ npm init`
+You can interactively create one using `$ npm init`

 [Documentaton](https://docs.npmjs.com/files/package.json)